 Example: Enter 14.250.00 MHz

-1. Press the [ENT] button to engage the direct frequency entry process.
-Now, beginning with the first digit of the frequency (the leftmost tons).
-In this example, enter quired after the "kHz" portion.
+Press the [ENT] button to engage the direct frequency entry process.
+Now, beginning with the first digit of the frequency (the leftmost digit) we will enter the room digit), we will enter the required digits of the frequency.